miguilimzero/tailwind-base/README.md

 # @srdante/tailwind-base

-A plugin that provides a css standard colors for headers and body tags.
+A Tailwind CSS plugin that provides a css standard colors/font sizes for headers, paragraph and body tags.

 ## Installation